aglantzrbc/VBA-challenge/README.md

 Overview of Project:

-To loop through long tables of daily stock results to poputate summary tables that allow the viewer to see the relevant sggregate metrics at a glance.
+To loop through long tables of daily stock results to poputate summary tables that allow the viewer to see the relevant aggregate metrics at a glance.

-Explain the purpose of this analysis:
+Explain the purpose of this task:

-This permits the user to obtain summary statistics on stock performance no matter the year with the push of a button.
+This macro permits the user to obtain summary statistics on stock performance no matter the year with the push of a button.

 Sources consulted: